ordina-jworks/ordina-jworks.github.io/_posts/2020-12-16-Mobile-Design.md

 - People are lazy, literally!
 People don't grab their phone to write out monologues, but just type some emojis and get it over with.
 - Mobile screens are really small, don't pack everything on them and keep removing everything you don't need.
 - Have you ever heard anyone say "I've got fat fingers" except for when they are using a smartphone?
 Make your tap targets big enough!

+User testing is one of the most important things to do when improving your user experience.
+There is always more to learn about mobile design and it is definitely worth looking more into user testing.
+If you're looking for UI/UX experts to help you tackle these issues, don't hesitate to contact my colleagues at [ClockWork](http://www.cw.be/){:target="_blank" rel="noopener noreferrer"}!

 *Icons on Lux prototype made by <a href="https://www.flaticon.com/authors/kiranshastry" title="Kiranshastry" target="_blank" rel="noopener noreferrer">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon" target="_blank" rel="noopener noreferrer">www.flaticon.com</a>*